 Now, keep in mind that the difference between 90% and 100% compliance is negligible.
 It’s only when the occasional indulgence becomes a habit that you’ll start to notice your fitness goals sprinting off into the distance while you’re left gasping for breath.

 You can enjoy a good beer in the evening while bulking.
 There’s no reason to think it will reduce your testosterone, stunt your muscle growth, or cause extra fat gain.
-But don’t make a habit of binge drinking, staying up past your bedtime, or showing up to the gym feeling haggard.
+Just don’t make a habit of binge drinking, staying up past your bedtime, or showing up to the gym feeling haggard.

 FREE Bulking Mini-Course